 (NOTE, Dec 2, 2021; this blog post refers to a process that is no longer current.
 Please see the Multiples Lending Program page for the most current information about that program).

-In our continuing efforts to continually improve our lending program, FundingNet and FilmCabbage are excited to announce an update to our process for clients participating in our 4-1 Lending Program.
+In our continuing efforts to continually improve our lending program, FilmCabbage is excited to announce an update to our process for clients participating in our 4-1 Lending Program.
 This is our program where, if you have already raised at least 20% of the funds needed to finance your project, we can lend you the remaining 80% to complete it.

 Previously, your project's initial funds could be brought into the program in two ways - via a deposit into escrow with our appointed law firm, or (if the funds were substantial enough) by issuing an appropriate bank instrument (SBLC or Bank Guarantee) from a top tier bank.
 Those initial funds (or bank instruments) would be held through the drawdown of our loan funds before being released back to the account of origin once the loan was fully disbursed.
 Our new process, effective immediately, is quicker, more streamlined and always leaves you (the borrower) in possession and in total control of your own initial capital.